USS CALIFORNIA SSN 781

 January 31, The California made a brief stop off Groton to embark Nuclear Propulsion Examination Board (NPEB) personal for Operational Reactor Safeguards Examination (ORSE).

 February 2, USS California moored at Pier 8N on Naval Submarine Base New London following a six-month deployment.
 The sub traveled more than 30,000 nautical miles and also made port calls to Haakonsvern, Norway.

-March 16, The Virginia-class attack submarine returned to homeport after a nine-day underway for Prospective Commanding Officer (PCO) operations.
+March 16, The Virginia-class attack submarine returned to homeport after a nine-day underway.

 March 31, Capt.
 Brian L. Sittlow relieved Capt.
 John E. McGunnigle, Jr., as Commander, Submarine Squadron (COMSUBRON) 4, during a change-of-command ceremony on board the USS California at NSB New London.